withpulp/gatsby-oRanger/README.md

 * sass for variables (weigh the benefits)
 * update npm packages (gatsby 1.0 in the works)
-* create figure and section containers (need to brainstorm this or consider using existing framework)
-* create components for html elements (button, li, p, a, h1, etc. - or use existing framework)
+* create components for html elements (button, li, p, a, etc. - or use existing framework)

 > see comments in code for more @TODO

 ## Running in development
 `gatsby develop`